amandawang90-spec/ai-built-ccfb-scheduler/README.md

 ### General
 - Fully responsive — works on laptop, tablet and mobile
 - Persistent data — all schedules, members and photos saved in Supabase
-- Secure login — each user has their own account with password
+- Each user has their own account with password
 - Zero dependencies — no frameworks, no npm, no build step required

 ---